-The firm has launched its first ever AI Research Awards Program this year.
+The firm launched the second year of the AI Research Awards program.
 This effort will continue to foster current partnerships and build new relationships with the best-in-class universities, students and researchers

 The firm gathers global AI experts to share expertise in an ongoing series.